javilumbrales/magento2-first-module/README.md

 # Version

-Updated to version 1.0.1 to achieve a stable version and demonstrate the handling of module updates via composer and tags
+Updated to version 1.0.1 to achieve a stable version and demonstrate the handling of module updates via composer and tags Updated to version 1.0.2 to test module update via composer and tags